Add a Little Bit of Beach to Your Life

 Charlie’s exquisite pieces have been commissioned as décor for restaurants and hotels, have brought in tens of thousands of dollars for conservation efforts for the Billfish Foundation, and are in the homes and businesses all around the country.

-Charlie always has several of his larger sculptures in progress at his studio located on Highway 98 in Gulf Breeze Florida.
+Charlie always has several of his larger sculptures in progress at his studio in Milton, Florida.
 He and his wife, Nikki welcome visitors.

 401061_119984311461485_664326666_n